How much is the cost of living in Turkey?

-The cost of living in Turkey 2023 is determined by which city or area you live in and your general lifestyle.
-To give a better idea of the costs, here is the average cost of living in Turkey by city:
+The living cost in Turkey 2024 is determined by which city or area you live in and your general lifestyle.
+To give a better idea of the costs, here is the average living cost in Turkey by city:

 Many tourists who visit Antalya are so impressed by its natural beauty that they end up wanting to live there permanently.
 And the lowest cost of living compared to similar cities around the world make it an even more desirable place to live.

 Bursa fascinates everyone who visits it.
-Its historical significance as the first Greek settlement and capital of the Ottoman Empire is apparent throughout the city.
 While it is one of the smaller cities in Turkey, its population has been growing exponentially over the years, and that may be down to the fact that the cost of living there is just a fraction of the cost in the US and many EU countries.